cs328-2022/CS328-Notes/CONTRIBUTING.md

 Subsequently, you might need to solve the conflicts.
 You can refer to the [Git documentation related to resolving merge conflict using the command line](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/addressing-merge-conflicts/resolving-a-merge-conflict-using-the-command-line).

 ## Adding Pages to CS328-Notes book
+1. Add the Markdown/IPYNB file in the `CS328-Notes/notebooks` directory.
+2. Add the filename to the Table to Content file `CS328-Notes/_toc.yml`.
+3.